accoffin12/streaming-07-FinalMTA/README.md

 Similar to the other Producer, a KeyInterrrupt was added.
 This addition was to ensure that if the user terminated the process early it was handled properly and didn't result in unusual terminal readings or an improper disconnect.

 ## 8a3.
 MTA_ProducerV3
-This Producer was designed to read the CSV file "Data_MTAAlerts.csv" and then send the messages to seperate queues: "Station-447" and "Station-463".
-Similar to the process of sending the messages in the other two Consumers a connection was made to RabbitMQ similar to the basecode, and the queues were declared and made durrable.
+This Producer was designed to read the CSV file "Data_MTAAlerts.csv" and then send the messages to separate queues: "Station-447" and "Station-463".
+Similar to sending the messages to the other two Consumers a connection was made to RabbitMQ similar to the base code, and the queues were declared and made durable.
 The main difference in this method was that structs were used.

 Structs were selected as it was an encoding technique I struggled with previously, and are not as sensitive to version changes as pickles are.
-When handling a struct the data has to be handeled in a specific way, especailly timestamps.
+When handling a struct the data has to be handled in a specific way, especially timestamps.

 ```
 # Converting timestamp to "%m/%d/%y %H:%M"